-Logs in Azure Monitor
+Azure Monitor Logs overview

 What can you do with Azure Monitor Logs?

-|Analyze||Use Log Analytics in the Azure portal to write log queries and interactively analyze log data using the powerful Data Explorer analysis engine.
+|Analyze||Use Log Analytics in the Azure portal to write log queries and interactively analyze log data using a powerful analysis engine|

 |Visualize||Pin query results rendered as tables or charts to an Azure dashboard.